MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapteroffload/nf-netadapteroffload-netoffloadisusoipv6enabled.md

 ## -returns

-Returns **TRUE** if LSO is enabled for IPv6 packets, or **FALSE** if it is not.
+Returns **TRUE** if USO is enabled for IPv6 packets, or **FALSE** if it is not.

 ## -remarks

-Client drivers typically call this method during their [*EvtNetAdapterOffloadSetGso*](../netadapteroffload/nc-netadapteroffload-evt_net_adapter_offload_set_gso.md) callback to test whether an updated set of active GSO capabilities includes LSO for IPv6 packets.
+Client drivers typically call this method during their [*EvtNetAdapterOffloadSetGso*](../netadapteroffload/nc-netadapteroffload-evt_net_adapter_offload_set_gso.md) callback to test whether an updated set of active GSO capabilities includes USO for IPv6 packets.

 ## -see-also